katerman/react-legend/README.md

 There are some examples in the example folder.
 These examples show a basic usage of react-legend.

-A real working app using React-legend can be found [here](https://github.com/katerman/clueless).
+A real working app using React-legend can be found [here](https://github.com/katerman/clueless) and [here](https://github.com/katerman/customtrivia-legend).